rundeck/rundeck/docs/en/administration/10-authorization.md

 aclpolicy:

 * Create Jobs ('create' action on a resource type with kind 'job')
+* Delete Jobs ('delete' action on a resource type with kind 'job')
 * Read Node data ('read' action on a resource type with kind 'node')
 * Update/Refresh node data ('create','update','refresh' action on a resource type with kind 'node')
 * Read history events ('read' action on a resource type with kind 'event')